maldoinc/wireup/docs/pages/services.md

-Services are classes in the application that provide functionality that the container knows about and is able to build.
+Services are classes in the application that provide functionality.

-They can depend on other services or [parameters](parameters.md).
+Contrary to static utility classes or methods they usually rely on other services or [parameters](parameters.md) to provide a part of their functionality.

-The examples refer to the default container provided by the library in `wireup.container` but any other instance can be used in its place.
+Examples refer to the default container provided by the library in `wireup.container` but any other instance can be used in its place.
 The process is meant to be simple and the short [Quickstart](quickstart.md) page shows by example and already contains all the key concepts you need to know about.